Generalization of Gibbs Entropy and Thermodynamic Relation

-Since Gibbs had found the microscopic expression of entropy in the course of analyzing the quasi-equilibrium thermodynamic process \cite{Gibbs,Einstein}, there have been much effort to formulate the generalized theory for entropy to be applicable in non-equilibrium thermodynamic process.
-Although recent progress related with the fluctuation theorem gives some information necessary to obtain such generalization \cite{Evans,Kurchan,Seifert,Esposito}, it seems still far from obtaining adequate foundation for the general theory of entropy, in that we have not yet gained a clear connection between entropy and microdynamics in non-equilibrium process.
-The purpose of this paper is to develop a consistent theory to connect entropy and the classical dynamics in general non-equilibrium process.
-Especially, it shall be shown that the developed theory overcomes the conventional problem as the Gibbs entropy cannot discriminates the irreversible variation of a closed Hamiltonian dynamical system as it is an invariant for such system (by Liouville's theorem), which is important in constructing systematic theory of arbitrary non-equilibrium thermodynamic process in future.
-In this work, we obtain the microscopic expression of entropy in general non-equilibrium thermodynamic process, and prove the entropy theorem for an arbitrary closed (ergodic and chaotic) Hamiltonian dynamical system.
-Also, we will obtain the extended thermodynamic relation for general thermodynamic process and derive the fluctuation theorem.
+Since Gibbs found the microscopic expression of entropy in the course of analyzing the quasi-equilibrium thermodynamic process \cite{Gibbs,Einstein}, there has been much effort to formulate the generalized theory for entropy to be applicable in non-equilibrium thermodynamic processes.
+Although recent progress related to the fluctuation theorem gives some information necessary to obtain such generalization \cite{Evans}, it seems still far from obtaining an adequate foundation for the general theory of entropy, in that we have not yet gained a clear connection between entropy and microdynamics in non-equilibrium processes.
+The purpose of this paper is to develop a consistent theory to connect entropy and the classical dynamics in general non-equilibrium processes.
+In particular, it will be shown that the developed theory overcomes the conventional problem as the Gibbs entropy cannot discriminate the irreversible variation of a closed Hamiltonian dynamical system as it is an invariant for such a system (by Liouville's theorem), which is important in constructing a systematic theory of arbitrary non-equilibrium thermodynamic processes in future.
+In this work, we obtain the microscopic expression of entropy in general non-equilibrium thermodynamic processes, and prove the entropy theorem for an arbitrary closed (ergodic and chaotic) Hamiltonian dynamical system.
+Also, we will obtain the extended thermodynamic relation for general thermodynamic processes and derive the fluctuation theorem.